Yuliang-Liu/Open-Oracle/README.md

 ## Copyright
-We welcome suggestions to help us improve the Monkey.
+We welcome suggestions to help us improve the Open-Oracle.
 For any query, please contact Dr. Yuliang Liu: ylliu@hust.edu.cn.
 If you find something interesting, please also feel free to share with us through email or open an issue.
 Thanks!